Jamie3213/tolstoy-text-analysis/Readme.md

     ## 5       1     5 "     Of the Book \"What I Believe\"--The Correspondence E…
     ## 6       1     6 "     by it--Letters from Quakers--Garrison's Declaration-…

-We should also look at the last lines in the book to make sure we haven't included any appendices or similar sections that might distort our analysis:
+We should also look at the last lines in the book to make sure we haven’t included any appendices or similar sections that might distort our analysis:

 ``` r
 book %>%